 Grant News from Hasbro Children's Hospital

-The Rhode Island Turnpike and Bridge and Bridge Foundation has awarded the hospital with a grant of $3,000 with the proceeds generated from the Citizens Pell Bridge Run.
-This grant will support the Healing Arts Program.
+The Rhode Island Turnpike and Bridge Foundation has awarded the hospital with a grant of $5,000 with the proceeds generated from the Citizens Pell Bridge Run.
+This grant supports our Child Life Services team.

 The Vigneron Memorial Fund has awarded a $12,000 grant to Hasbro Children’s Hospital in support of the Ventilator Integration Program – a program which provides services to children that require either invasive or noninvasive ventilation in our Division of Pediatric Pulmonology.

 Hasbro Children’s Hospital has received $8,230 to support artist Michael Bresler’s Music on Rounds programming for behavioral health patients.
 This activity is made possible in part by a grant from the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly and a grant from the National Endowment for the Arts.